-Some songs have the power to make you travel far, far away...
-Close your eyes, you are in Cuba, Buenos Aires or on the road 66!
-Here is a playlist of escape, waiting to pack your suitcases and jump on the next plane.
-Of course, this list is not exhaustive!
-Don't hesitate to make us your suggestions to enrich it!
+Some songs have the power to take us on a journey from the very first note: close your eyes, you're in Cuba, Buenos Aires or on Route 66!
+Here's an escape playlist, waiting for you to pack your suitcases and jump on the next plane.
+Of course, this list is not exhaustive.
+Don't hesitate to send us your suggestions to enrich it

 Gotan Project - Tango Santa Maria